bigodines/bigopool/README.md

-# gopool
+# bigopool

-`gopool` is a small library that implements high performance worker pool in Golang and allows `error`/`result` handling in the main thread.
+`bigopool` is a small library that implements high performance worker pool in Golang and allows `error`/`result` handling in the main thread.

 ## Quickstart